 The Board of Management is responsible for the overall strategic development of the College and is the guardian of its vision and mission.
 The College Strategic Plan for 2017/20 was approved by the Board of Management in December 2016.
 A number of supporting strategies were developed over the early part of 2017 and were approved by the Board of Management at its meeting in June 2017.
-The final supporting Strategy, the International Strategy was approved by the Board of Management at its meeting in June 2018.
+The International Strategy was approved by the Board of Management at its meeting in June 2018.
+The Finance Strategy was approved at the Board of Management meeting in March 2019.